The Philanthropy Company Ltd

 For marketing purposes

-You can ask us to only send you marketing communications by particular methods (for example, you may be happy to receive emails from us but not via post), or you may ask us not to send you any marketing communications at all.
+You can also ask us to only send you marketing communications by particular methods (for example, you may be happy to receive emails from us but not via post), or you may ask us not to send you any marketing communications at all.
 We do not store information about people who look at our website.

 Personal data that you provide to us is also used to: